ZhengzheXu/ml_course_project/README.md

 + **Model Predictive Control (MPC)**:
 We formulate a model predictive control (MPC) problem for the chase-escape game.
 The MPC problem is formulated using CasADi and solved by IPOPT in real-time.
 + **Reinforcement Learning (RL)**:
-We use PPO (Proximal Policy Optimization) to train the evader to escape from the hunter.
-The network is an actor-critic network.
+We use PPO (Proximal Policy Optimization) to train the Actor-Critic network for the evader.
+The input of the network is a 120-dimensional vector, which is the concatenation of the 2D position of the hunter, evader, and the obstacles.
+The output of the network is a 2-dimensional vector, which is the acceleration of the evader.

 <p align="center">
     <img src="./gif/mpc_demo.gif" width="250" height="255" alt="mpc_demo"/>